portworx/px-docs/cloud/migration-stork.md

 * Requires PX-Enterprise v2.0+ and stork v1.3+
 * Make sure you have configured a [secret store](https://docs.portworx.com/secrets/) on both your clusters.
 This will be used to store the credentials for the objectstore.
+* Make sure ports 9001 and 9010 on the destination cluster are reachable from the source cluster.
 * Download storkctl to a system that has access to kubectl:
   * Linux:
   ```bash